hoho0001/mad9022-w19/docs/modules/week8/cordova-files.md

 fe.createWriter(); //create a writer to add data to a file. returns new FileWriter
 ```

-## DirEntry Objects
+## DirectoryEntry Objects

-The `DirEntry` object represents a directory on the local filesystem.
+The `DirectoryEntry` object represents a directory on the local filesystem.
 Very similar to the `FileEntry` object there are only a few different methods.
 Again, it requires you to have access to the filesystem.

 ### Directory Object properties